Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Methods

+For swap test circuits, the states to be compared are pure.
+We decompose the CSWAP gates into 3 Toffoli gates.
+The Toffoli gates are further transformed into CNOT and single qubit gates, as shown in Figure \ref{fig:cswap}.

-\paragraph{Swap test} For swap test circuits, the states to be compared are pure states.
-In Noise-Awarenes phase, we sample 170 random pairs of pure states from Haar measure, in which 100 are used for training, 50 for validation and 20 left for Error-Mitigation phase.
-For ancilla, we choose random single-qubit mixed states.
-We construct the fiducial process by replacing every single-qubit gate by identity gate, leaving the CNOT gates unchanged.
-This results in a channel $\mathcal N_0(\mathcal F) = U$, in which $U$ describes the effects of all CNOT gates in the original circuit.
-Then we excute the fiducial process in noisy environment with varying noise levels, and measure the noisy outputs using observable $M = Z_1$, which denotes the Pauli-Z observable on the ancilla qubit, and calculate the expectation values.
+In Noise-Awarenes phase, we sample 170 random pairs of pure states from the single-qubit Haar measure, in which 100 are used for training, 50 for validation, and 20 for Error-Mitigation phase.
+For ancilla, we choose random single-qubit mixed states. { We construct the fiducial process by replacing every single-qubit gate $G$ with identity gate, which is implemented by $\sqrt{G^{\dagger}} \sqrt{G}$, leaving the CNOT gates unchanged.} This results in a channel $\mathcal N_0(\mathcal F) = U$, in which $U$ describes the effects of all CNOT gates in the original circuit.
+Then we execute the fiducial process in noisy environment with varying noise parameters, and measure the noisy outputs using observable $M = Z_1$, which denotes the Pauli-Z observable on the ancilla qubit, and calculate the expectation values.
 Meanwhile, we measure the input states with observable $\tilde M = U^\dagger Z_1 U$.
-The resulting expectation values are the corresponding labels.
+The measurement expectation values are the corresponding labels.

-\paragraph{Variational quantum eigensolvers} In VQEs, the augmentation strategy is generally the same as in Swap test.
-One difference is that, rather than pure states, we randomly sample 100 mixed states as inputs in the Noise-Awareness phase.
+In VQEs, the augmentation strategy is generally the same as in Swap test.
+One difference is that, rather than pure states, we randomly sample 100 states as inputs in the Noise-Awareness phase.
 Whereas in the Error-Mitigation phase, the input states are chosen to be ground state $|0\rangle$.